joergen7/cuneiform-doc/syntax_app.rst

 Application (app)
 =================

-An Application (app) can be either explicit or an implicit.
-An explicit Application starts with the keyword ``apply`` and binds the special parameter ``task`` to a :ref:`syntax_compoundexpr` of Task Definitions.
-An implicit application is equivalent to an explicit application with exactly one task ID.
+An Application (app) applies the task identified by its ID binding the tasks arguments to the given values.

 A :ref:`syntax_expr` can be an Application.